 All things considered, this process is actually very straightforward.

-The first thing you need to do is navigate to the official page, where there's plenty of information about the feature, and select the bright yellow "GET STARTED" button.
+You first need to navigate to the official page, where there's plenty of information about the feature and select the bright yellow "GET STARTED" button.

 Step 2: Authenticate your accounts